joeandthejuice/career-framework/careerLadder/engineeringManager/engineeringManager.md

 **Scope** _Area of ownership and level of autonomy / ambiguity_

-*   I lead the activities of my team, with guidance from my manager, towards execution on well-defined projects in support of quarterly goals.
+*   I lead the activities of my team, with guidance from my manager, towards execution on well-defined projects.

 **Collaborative Reach** _Organizational reach and extent of influence_